Stillwater, West Coast

 Stillwater is a town in the South Island of New Zealand east of Greymouth on the banks of the Grey River, at the confluence with the Arnold River, in the Grey District of the West Coast, next to Brunner.
-There is also a Stillwater, Auckland in the North Island.

 History

 The junction of the Arnold and Grey rivers, known as Kotukuwhakaoho, was an important site of battles for Ngāi Tahu, as it was the location where Ngāti Wairangi was defeated in the late 18th century, and later Ngāti Tūmatakōkiri in the 1810s.

 The miners who died in the Brunner Mine Disaster on 26 March 1896 were buried in the cemetery at Stillwater.
 Thirty three men were buried in a mass grave.
 Hundreds of people came by train from towns on the West Coast to attend the funerals.

 In 1906 the town's industry was centred on saw milling.
 It had a hotel, store, post and telegraph office and a school which opened in 1888.

 In 2015 the hotel was still in operation but has since closed.